 Second Break is 1pm – 1.40pm

-On Tuesday each week we send out an ‘important dates’ newsletter.
-Weeks 2&8 each term will be a more in-depth newsletter.
-These newsletters will emailed to you (a paper copy will be available on request), or access it via the school website, or Facebook page.
-If you would like anything included in the newsletter you will need to have this to the office by 3pm on the Monday prior.
+Each week we email out a newsletter.
+A printed copy can be sent home if requested.
+You can also access it via the school website, or Facebook page.
+If you would like anything included in the newsletter you will need to have this to the office by 8.30am on a Tuesday.

-All policies, procedures, strategic plans and recent Board Minutes are available for viewing at the school office.
+All policies, procedures, strategic plans and recent Board Minutes are available for viewing at the school office and on our website.
 You are also able to collect recent copies of the newsletter.
-These are also all available on our school website for you to download.

 At Alfredton School we aim to be MIGHTY oaks.
-We have a set of values that work with us being MIGHTY.
-These values are important to the staff, students and community of our school.
-The logo itself was designed by a past student, Anna Robbie in 2013.
+These values are important to the staff, students and our community.
+The logo itself was designed by a past student, Anna Robbie, in 2013.

 To be Adaptable

-School events are always advertised in the school newsletter and parents are given plenty of notice of these events coming up.
+School events are always advertised in the school newsletter.

 SENDING STUDENTS HOME